vivikaing/ArchiSmartCity/README.md

-# ArchiSmartCity - ArchiMate Modelling Language for Smart Cities
+# ArchiSmartCity

-ArchiSmartCity® is an Enterprise Architecture Modelling Language for Smart Cities based on ArchiMate®.
-ArchiSmartCity® extends Archi® modelling tool by adding new concepts and relationships of the Smart City domain to supports the alignment with Smart City strategies.
+ArchiSmartCity® is an Enterprise Architecture modelling language for Smart Cities based on ArchiMate®.
+ArchiSmartCity® extends Archi® modelling tool by adding new concepts and relationships of the Smart City domain to support the alignment with Smart City strategies.

-The ArchiSmartCity® modelling tool is created to be used by Enterprise Architects and Modellers following TOGAF and our Enterprise Architecture Framework and Methodology for Smart Cities.
+The ArchiSmartCity® modelling tool is created to be used by Enterprise Architects and Modellers who want to describe enterprise architectures for Smart Cities.

 Enterprise Architecture Management for Smart Cities website:

 [http://scrita.lero.ie/](http://scrita.lero.ie/)

-ArchiMate® is an open and independent Enterprise Architecture modelling language that supports the description, analysis and visualization of architecture within and across business domains.
-ArchiMate is one of the open standards hosted by The Open Group and is fully aligned with TOGAF®.
+ArchiMate® was developed to provide a uniform representation for models that describes the Business, Information Systems, Technology layer of an Enterprise Architecture.
+ArchiMate is an open standard created by The Open Group and is fully aligned with TOGAF®.

 Archi website: